cado-security/product-help/docs/cado/deploy/aws/iam/tighten-kms.md

 ## KMS Considerations for Cross-Region and Cross-Account

 ### Cross-Region
-Ensure that your KMS policy statements apply to the region where your Cado platform is deployed.
+Ensure that your KMS policy statements apply to the region where your platform is deployed.
 For example, verify that policy conditions do not block access to resources in the platform's region.

 ### Cross-Account
 The simplest approach for cross-account operations is to grant `kms:CreateGrant` permissions to the role being assumed in the **target account**.